 Think about Viewing Angle

-In addition to fixed-position TV mounts, SANUS makes tilting styles that let you angle the screen downward.
-We also make full-motion wall mounts that allow you to pull the TV away from the wall several inches, then tilt and/or swivel the screen into position.
-This handy chart will help you compare all three types of mounts to decide which is best for your TV and room.
+In addition to fixed-position TV mounts, SANUS makes tilting styles that let you angle the screen downward, and full-motion wall mounts that allow you to pull the TV away from the wall several inches, then tilt and/or swivel the screen into position.
+If you're looking for a side-by-side comparison, check out this post on the three types of mounts to decide which is best for your TV and room.

 The Finishing Touch

 You want a finished look that’s stylish and streamlined, not marred by a tangle of wires.
 An in-wall cable management system provides power to your TV and hides cables neatly out of sight.
 Add an infrared receiver to remotely manage the TV, streaming devices, and other components.
 You can place those devices on a shelf or in a cabinet near the fireplace, or put them in another room altogether.